brigadecore/brigade-cloudevents-gateway/README.md

 ```shell
 $ brig event list --project cloudevents-demo
 ```

+If this all works out, you should be equally successful wiring CloudEvents from any CloudEvents 1.0-compliant provider into your Brigade instance.

 Full coverage of `brig` commands is beyond the scope of this documentation, but at this point, additional `brig` commands can be applied to monitor the event's